mbouda/lib/README.md

 ~/matlab_root/projectB/src/\
 ...

-To avoid duplication, code common to multiple projects will increasingly be placed in this library, added to the matlab path by the init function of each project.
+In order to make the shared code accessible to matlab during execution of the project code, the *Init() funciton of each associated project adds the library to the matlab path.
 By default, project code expects this library of common functions to be placed in:\
 ~/root/lib/